MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_BINARYSENSOR_MQTT.md

 | **Rising edge** | A signal change from low to high is detected on input `BS`. | `ON` | 2 | `TRUE` | no
 | **Falling edge** | A signal change from high to low is detected on input `BS`. | `OFF` | 2 | `TRUE` | no

+MQTT publish topic is a concatination of the publish prefix and the function block name.

 ### __Code example__